Let’s talk about tithing

 Matthew 6:21 tells us that where your treasure is your heart will be also.
 Your checkbook shows what you value.
 One of the indicators that someone is part of a church family is whether or not they support the ministry financially.
 As a leader in the church, I’ve always tithted to the local church where I serve out of obedience to the Lord and because I value what God is doing through the local church.
 If I don’t, then I really don’t have the spiritual authority to minister there.
 Do you value the work of God through your local church?
 Then support your local church through tithing.

-TITHING REFLECTS YOUR COMMITMENT TO A LOCAL BODY AND TO THOSE WHO PREACH THE GOSPEL:
+TITHING REFLECTS YOUR COMMITMENT TO A LOCAL CHURCH COMMUNITY:

 TITHING REFLECTS GOD’S GENEROSITY

 God is a generous God and He loves a cheerful giver.
 We do not give out of our lack.
 We give out of the abundance we’ve received from God.
 Everything we have comes from God and to say I can’t give because I have lack is to say God is not a good provider.
 2 Corinthians 9:6-7 tells us if we sow sparingly we will reap sparingly.
 If we sow generously we will reap generously.
-I don’t want to give them impression that we’re preaching a get rich by giving scheme.
-But what I am saying is that God loves generously and blesses generously.
+God loves generously and blesses generously.
 Our giving reflects our heart and if we are not generous of heart then we will not have the capacity to receive generously.
 If we are generous of heart, then as God pours out abundantly we have the capacity to receive generously.

 Tithing is the one area that God says… test me on this.
-We are committed to the Word and as these subjects come up in the Word, we don’t back down from them but we present them unapoligetically.
+We are committed to the Word and as these subjects come up in the Word, we don’t back down from them but we present them clearly and biblically.
 Love generously, give generously and worship passionately.